sourcenetwork/defradb/tests/integration/acp/add_policy/README.md

 ### These are NOT DefraDB Policy Interface (DPI) Tests
 There are certain requirements for a DPI.
 A resource must be a valid DPI to link to a collection.
 However it's important to note that DefraDB does allow adding policies that might not have DPI compliant resources.
-But as long as sourcehub (acp module) deems them to be valid they are allowed to be added.
+But as long as sourcehub (acp system) deems them to be valid they are allowed to be added.
 There are various reasons for this, mostly because DefraDB is a tool that can be used to upload policies to sourcehub that might not be only for use with collections / schema.
 Nonetheless we still need a way to validate that the resource specified on the schema that is being added is DPI